Post job

 School bus monitor job at Boston Public Schools

-This vacancy is the result of a one-year long-term.
-Hired candidates may be excessed or non-renewed from the position for the following school year.
-Please keep in mind that the position is for one year only.
-Reports to: Principal /Headmaster General Description: Responsibilities: * Supervision of up to 30 students * Distribution of lunch inside the classroom * General clean up of the classroom after lunch * Escorting the students to recess * Other duties as requested by the Principal Terms: 3 Hrs per day.
-Designated by Principal/Headmaster This position is subject to the City of Boston residency requirement.
+This position is covering for a lunch monitor on leave.
+If the lunch monitor returns from leave, the monitor filling in will vacate.
+Reports to: Principal/Head of School General Description: Responsibilities: - Supervision of up to 30 students - Distribution of lunch inside the classroom - General clean up of the classroom after lunch - Escorting the students to recess - Other duties as requested by the Principal Terms: 3 hours per day.
+Designated by Principal/Head of School This position is subject to the City of Boston residency requirement.
 Please refer to ******************************* (under "Employee Benefits and Policies") for more information on salary and compensation.
-The Boston Public Schools, in accordance with its nondiscrimination policies, does not discriminate in its programs, facilities, or employment or educational opportunities on the basis of race, color, age, criminal record (inquiries only), disability, homelessness, sex/gender, gender identity, religion, national origin, ancestry, sexual orientation, genetics or military status, and does not tolerate any form of retaliation, or bias-based intimidation, threat or harassment that demeans individuals' dignity or interferes with their ability to learn or work.
+The Boston Public Schools, in accordance with its nondiscrimination policies, does not discriminate on the basis of race, color, age, criminal record, physical or mental disability, pregnancy or pregnancy-related conditions, homelessness, sex/gender, gender identity, religion, national origin, ancestry, sexual orientation, genetics, natural or protective hairstyle, military status, immigration status, English language proficiency, or any other factor prohibited by law in its programs and activities.
+BPS does not tolerate any form of retaliation, or bias-based intimidation, threat or harassment that demeans individuals' dignity or interferes with their ability to work or learn.
+If you require an accommodation pursuant to the ADA for the application process, please contact the Accommodations Unit at accommodations@bostonpublicschools.org.

 • Elementary Bus Monitor 2025-2026 School Year